serpro69/kotlin-faker/README.md

 Extra fakers covering a wide range of domains are available as separate dependencies.
 See [faker](faker) submodules in this repo for more details about each faker.

+### Third-Party Extensions

+Faker provides extensions for some third-party testing libraries.
+See [extension](extension) submodules in this repo for more details about each extension.

 ## Usage

 Full usage documentation for kotlin-faker is available at [serpro69.github.io/kotlin-faker/](https://serpro69.github.io/kotlin-faker/).